howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_1.md

     </testsuite>
 </testsuites>
 ```
-This will change the folder of the test coverage.
+This will change the path to the test coverage folder.

 [^ Back to top](lesson_1.md#what-you-will-learn)